zcanter/aframe-scatterplot/DRAGDROP.md

-# VR-enabled Drag and Drop JSON data visualizer
+# VR-enabled Drag and Drop JSON Data Visualizer
 Utilizing the [a-scatterplot] A-Frame component this project makes a quick visualzation of JSON data.